ThijsWaalders/WallBot/README.md

 ## Create API Fetch POST

-## Create a safe way to store/use api keys
+## Create a Safe Way to Store and Use API Keys

-## Build html from stored data
+## Build HTML From Stored Data

 - [x] Table
 - [ ] Add currency data to Table